 Reliability & build qualityNext up: Value

 Reliability is good – Kawasaki ZX-9Rs will clock up huge mileages without letting owners down.
 But build quality can be patchy.
 Paint is so thin on the wheels even regular use of a lock can rub it off.
 Corrosion and stone chips are a common sight on Kawasaki ZX-9Rs.
 Shocks go off quickly and steering head bearings can wear fast.

 The Kawasaki ZX-9R makes a good buy for two reasons.
 First, as it was always a close-but-no-cigar sportsbike, it’s seen as undesirable so can be cheap.
 Second, owners who do go for a Kawasaki ZX-9R are less likely to crash or thrash their bikes than those with GSX-Rs or R1s.
 Look for a bike with a Fenda Extenda and buy with a smug grin.
-Find a Kawasaki ZX-9R for sale.

 Depends on your perspective.
 The Kawasaki ZX-9R’s well equipped for a sports bike, quite poor for a sports tourer.
 The fuel tap is an antique idea with little to commend it but is useful when removing the Kawasaki ZX-9R's tank.
 Grease nipples on the Kawasaki ZX-9R's rear suspension are a simple, superb idea which few other machines have.